microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

 ![Showing pods deployment](./05.png)

-## Deploy a customized Azure policy to verify if Calico Cloud or Calico Enterprise components are enabled in your Azure Arc-enabled Kubernetes cluster.
+## Deploy a Azure policy to verify if “fw-zone” label exist in each pods.

 * In the Azure portal Search bar, look for _Policy_ and click on _Definitions_ which will show you all of the available Azure policies.